“I can’t,” I whispered, my steps slowing to a stop.

 I was not alone in standing.
 Marcus and Henry had surged to their feet beside me.

-So had my mother-in-law, and even though tears still streamed from her eyes, her voice was loud and steady.
+So had my mother-in-law, and even though tears still streamed from her eyes, her voice was loud and angry.
 “You know nothing of him!
 How dare you preach to us about sin when you yourself have no love in your heart or forgiveness for sinners.
 Is that not too a sin?”

 The crowd ate it up.
 Frantic whispers filled the air.
 One or two among them let out nervous laughter.
 Across from me, people turned in their seats, their eyes wide, their voices like the ceaseless cawing of the carrion eaters I’d compared them to.
 It only served to further enflame me.